henryburon/drone-delivery/drone_control/README.md

    * Ensure failsafe settings are configured correctly.
 4. Takeoff
    * Ensure the takeoff area is clear and flat.

+Launch the node to begin autonomous flight.
+For safety purposes, control can be switched back to manual at any time via flipping the RC's MANUAL control stick.
+In emergencies, flip the KILL switch to immediately power off the drone during flight.

 #### Post-Flight Checklist